doc4d/orda/docs/API/EntitySelectionClass.md

 The `.isAlterable()` function <!-- REF #EntitySelectionClass.isAlterable().Summary -->returns True if the entity selection is alterable<!-- END REF -->, and False if the entity selection is not alterable.

-For more information, please refer to [Shareable or alterable entity selections](ORDA/entities.md#shareable-or-alterable-entity-selections).
+For more information, please refer to the [Shareable or alterable entity selections](../Concepts/data#shareable-or-alterable-entity-selections) section.

 #### Example

-You are about to display `Form.products` in a [list box](FormObjects/listbox_overview.md) to allow the user to add new products.
+You are about to display `Form.products` in a `[list box](FormObjects/listbox_overview.md)` to allow the user to add new products.
 You want to make sure it is alterable so that the user can add new products without error:

 ```4d
 If (Not(Form.products.isAlterable()))